Alex-osayi/finalCapstone/Movie Recommendation System README.md

 spaCy: Python library for natural language processing.

 ## Contribution
 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any suggestions, bug reports, or feature requests, please  follow these steps:
+- Fork the repository.
+- Create a new branch
+- Make your changes.
+- Commit your changes
+- Push to the branch
+- Create a new Pull Request.